So many reasons to keep the season sustainable.

 Ask any passionate organic tree grower or seller in Denmark – I’ve talked to several and they are ALL passionate about their products.
 They will all tell you that fir trees aren’t food is the number one objection they hear over and over again for consumers not purchasing a økologisk juletræ.
 “I don’t eat my Christmas tree, so why do I need to worry about it being organic?”

 Public education required perhaps, but awareness is growing.
 According to Asmus Gamdrup Jensen, of Jul Til Døren, a Copenhagen based organic Christmas tree purveyor, the public’s general interest in buying organic products has been increasing over the past few years.

 Asmus previously owned an organic food market in the Vesterbro neighborhood and he believes people are understanding that sustainable production is both beneficial for their personal health as well as the planet and goes beyond just the food we ingest.
 He sees a tide turning and wants to ride the wave.
 Jul Til Døren is a project between five friends committed to the idea that your Christmas tree can be sustainable.
-They have recently planted 3000 fair-trade organic Christmas tree seedlings and have partnered with biodynamic farm Birkemosegaard in Sjællands Odde and see the future for sustainable trees only growing greener.
+They have recently planted 3000 fair-trade organic Christmas tree seedlings and see the future for sustainable trees only growing greener.

 MORE THAN ORGANIC, FAIR TREES ARE FAIR TRADE CERTIFIED